scroll-tech/frontends/src/assets/blog/visionAndValues.md

-# Scroll's Vision and Values
+# Scroll’s Vision and Values

 The promise of Ethereum is to build a decentralized computing platform widely accessible to all.
 Though it has come a long way towards achieving this vision, untenably high gas fees and frequent congestion on the current network present a significant challenge for true accessibility.
 Of course, the Ethereum community is aware of these issues and has adopted a [rollup-centric roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698) to increase throughput.
 This roadmap focuses Ethereum on being the most decentralized settlement layer and moves execution to rollups on Layer 2.